cvai-roig-lab/Net2Brain/docs/source/index.rst

 Developed through a partnership between CVAI and Radek Cichy's lab, Net2Brain is dedicated to enhancing the field of neural research by providing a user-friendly interface for engaging with deep neural networks.

-For more information on how to utilize this toolbox, visit the :doc:`usage` section.
 To get started with the project, see the :ref:`installation` guide.

 .. note::